 The sailors pointed me to a group of three little boys, under the bow of the long boat, on deck.

-One of them was probably eight years of age, and almost in a dying state.
-He had been pining away for the last six days.
-Two others, perhaps ten and twelve years of age, were sitting by him, one on either side, watching him with a great deal of apparent sympathy.
-They took care of him as best they could.
-They had procured a small quantity of oakum, with which they had made his bed.
-Using a small piece of muslin, they made his pillow.
+One of them was probably eight years of age, and

+Street in Monrovia, Liberia.23 almost in a dying state, and had been pining away for the last six days.
+Two others, perhaps ten and twelve years of age, were sitting by him, one on either side, watching him with a great deal of apparent sympathy, and administering to him as they were able.
+They had procured a small quantity of oakum, with which they had made his bed, and a small piece of muslin for his pillow.
 They did not leave him night or day, and the sailors always found one of them awake.
-Through an interpreter, I commended them for their kindness to the little sufferer.
-I promised to take them and their sick companion to live with me.
-I gave each a slip of paper with my name so that I might know them when I landed.
+Through an interpreter I commended them for their kindness to the little sufferer, and promised to take them to live with me, and that they should bring with them their sick companion.
+I gave each a slip of paper with my name, directing them to keep them, so that I might know them when I landed.
 The elder boys are brothers, the younger was from the same tribe.
 Reverend J.B.
 Benham